Today’s reading: Mark 14.

 When the servant girl saw him there, she said again to those standing around, “This fellow is one of them.”
 Again he denied it.
 After a little while, those standing near said to Peter, “Surely you are one of them, for you are a Galilean.”
 He began to call down curses on himself, and he swore to them, “I don’t know this man you’re talking about.”
 Immediately the rooster crowed the second time.
 Mark 14:69-72

 Peter wasn’t willing to pay the price to follow Jesus – on this night.
 His reluctance contrasts with the lavish giving of the woman with the perfume.
 He counted his life too dear and the likelihood of pain too great.
 We remember the fragrant aroma of the woman’s gift with joy.
 Peter’s hesitation makes us sad, but sympathetic, for which one of us wouldn’t have made the same calculation?
-Praise be to God that by his grace Peter was given another chance and that time he held nothing back.
+Praise be to God that by his grace Peter was given another chance and the next time he held nothing back.

 There is one more remarkable person in this chapter who also held nothing back: Jesus.
 He counted the cost and found it to be a bargain.
 His kingdom, the pearl of great price, was worth all he could give and much more.
-“Jesus … for the joy set before him endured the cross, despising its shame, and sat down at the right hand of the throne of God.”
+“Jesus … for the joy set before him endured the cross, despising its shame, and sat down at the right hand of the throne of God” (Hebrews 12:2).

 Image “The Meal in the House of the Pharisee,” by James Tissot